What is Full Cycle Recruiting?

 Sourcing Potential Talent

 The second step in the recruiting process is sourcing candidates for the jobs.
 There are several ways to do this.
 Generally speaking, for the highest chance of finding a qualified candidate, you have to use as many methods as possible.
-Although, for a very specialized position, choosing the best channels to post can be more important than how many people see your job ad.
+However, for a very specialized position, choosing the right sourcing tool to reach potential candidates can be more important than how many people see your job ad.

 While posting on job boards is an effective way to get interested parties to apply for a job, it's not the only way.

-Another method is web sourcing - where a recruiter scans the web for online profiles of potential candidates.
-Web sourcing can be a great way to get the sourcing process started.
-It’s proactive, targeted, and allows you to reach a wider pool of potential candidates - because you’re not limited to incoming applications.
+Another method is web sourcing, where a recruiter scans the web for online profiles of potential candidates.
+Web sourcing can be a great way to start the sourcing process.
+It’s proactive, targeted, and allows you to reach a wider pool of potential candidates because you’re not limited to incoming applications.

-Social sourcing, where a recruiter scans social media for potential candidates, is a similar popular sourcing method.
-You can find promising candidates on sites such as LinkedIn, Facebook, and Twitter.
+Social sourcing, where a recruiter screens social media for potential candidates, is a similar popular sourcing method.
+Promising candidates can be found on sites such as LinkedIn, Facebook, and X.

-Bear in mind, the best candidate may be right under your nose.
+Bear in mind, that the best candidate may be right under your nose.

 In-house recruiting is an effective method of finding talent who already understand processes and fit in with your company culture.
 Sourcing candidates amongst your existing employees can allow you the chance to promote a great employee and see them shine in a new role.

-Alternatively, make use of employee referral programs.
-This is when existing employees recommend people they know for a vacant position at your company, and get an incentive if their candidate ends up being a successful hire.
+Alternatively, use employee referral tools.
+These programs allow existing employees to recommend people they know for a vacant position at your company and receive an incentive if their candidate is a successful hire.
 Utilizing your employees' networks is a great way to source high-quality talent with an added bonus.
-It comes with social proof - a friend’s recommendation that working at your company is a good call.
+It comes with social proof—a friend’s recommendation that working at your company is a good call.

 Screening Applicants for a Hire